-Use of alcohol, tobacco, and other drugs has long been associated, both in the U.S. and internationally, with public health problems such as cancer, chronic lung and liver disease, as well as increased risk for sexually transmitted or blood-borne infections.
-More recently, the opioid crisis in the U.S. has claimed more lives annually than for motor vehicle accidents.
+Use of alcohol, tobacco, and other drugs has long been associated with public health problems such as cancer, chronic lung and liver disease, and an increased risk for sexually transmitted or blood-borne infections.
+More recently, the opioid crisis in the U.S. has claimed more lives annually than motor vehicle accidents.

 The availability of illicitly produced synthetic opioids has increased dramatically since 2013, further contributing to the public health crisis.
-Research includes epidemiological and geospatial analyses of opioid-involved fatalities in Connecticut and assessing the potential public health benefits of expanded access to naloxone and expedited referral to medication assisted treatment through harm reduction organizations and emergency departments.
+Research conducted by YSPH includes epidemiological and geospatial analyses of opioid-involved fatalities in Connecticut, and assessing the potential public health benefits of expanded access to naloxone.
+Additionally, research is being conducted assessing the impact of expedited referral to medication-assisted treatment through harm-reduction organizations and emergency departments on recovery.

 Other studies have sought to understand:

-- The role of mental health, stigma, discrimination in substance abuse
+The role of mental health, stigma and discrimination in substance use

-- Strategies for limiting the harms of substance abuse, and more foundational studies of the causes or impacts of inadequately treated substance abuse or mental illness.
+Strategies for limiting the harms of substance use, and more foundational studies of the causes or impacts of inadequately treated substance use or mental illness

-- The role of substance abuse in co-morbidities such as cancer and HIV
+The role of substance use in co-morbidities such as cancer and HIV

-From the development of the first syringe exchange van, Yale has worked with communities around the world promote risk reduction.
-Today, YSPH is in involved in the Connecticut Opioid Response (CORE), the State of Connecticut’s Medical Examiners’ Office and law enforcement to in response to the opioid epidemic in the region.
-Our work with community organizations and marginalized groups such as sex workers, MSM, intravenous drug users, and people who are displaced or incarcerated is global and seeks to address barriers to accessing treatment and to implement health promotion interventions in both traditional and non-traditional settings.
-For example, YSPH researchers are involved in treating Hep C viruses in conjunction with substance abuse treatment, removing barriers to treatment in health care systems such as the Veterans Administration outpatient clinics.
+From the development of the first syringe-exchange van, Yale has worked with communities around the world to promote risk reduction.
+Today, the Yale School of Public Health is involved in the Connecticut Opioid Response (CORE), the State of Connecticut’s Medical Examiner’s Office and law enforcement in response to the opioid epidemic in the region.
+Our work with community organizations and marginalized groups such as sex workers, MSM, intravenous drug users and people who are displaced or incarcerated seeks to address barriers to accessing treatment and to implement health promotion interventions in both traditional and non-traditional settings domestically and globally.
+For example, YSPH researchers are involved in treating Hepatitis C viruses in conjunction with substance abuse treatment, removing barriers to treatment in health care systems such as the Veterans Administration outpatient clinics.

-Tobacco and e-cigarette research includes the testing and evaluation of technology-based interventions for smoking cessation as well as feasibility of using the unique window of periods of hospitalization to access smoking cessation treatment.
+Tobacco and e-cigarette research includes the testing and evaluation of technology-based interventions for smoking cessation, as well as the feasibility of using the unique window of periods of hospitalization to access smoking-cessation treatment.